 Next up, you will be asked for the registration email or verification phone number associated with the account.

-Twitter will then send you an email with a link to reset your password.
+Twitter will then send you a link via email or a verification code via text message to reset your password.

-In this next screen, Twitter will ask you to enter a new password.
+In the next screen, Twitter will ask you to enter a new password.
 Use this guide of ours to help you set up a strong password.

 After you’ve set up a new password you should automatically be logged in to your account.

-Recover your email when you do not have access to a phone number or recovery email
+Recover your Twitter account when you do not have access to a phone number or recovery email

-Step 3 – You don’t have access to your registration email account or a phone number
+So you don’t have access to your registration email account or a phone number.

 If you lost access to your registration email, you need to click the “I don’t have access to any of these”.